In case you want to use Offen for collecting usage data in a production setup or similar, there are a few requirements to consider.

 In the above scenario you would use Offen on your website by embedding the following script:

 In case you would use the script on a website running on an entirely different host domain, usage data would be collected for users that have third party cookies enabled only.

 Offen itself requires to be served using SSL.
 This enables us to guarantee data is being transmitted without the possibility of third parties intercepting any communication.
-In case you do not have a SSL certificate for your Offen subdomain, you can configure Offen to automatically request and periodically renew a free certificate for the subdomain it is running on from LetsEncrypt.
-See the configuration section below for how to use this feature.
+In case you do not have a SSL certificate for your Offen subdomain, you can configure Offen to automatically request and periodically renew a free certificate from LetsEncrypt for the subdomain Offen is being served from.
+See the configuration article for how to use this feature.

-Offen is expecting a relational datastore to be available for it to store event and account data.
-By default it will use a SQLite database that is stored on the host system.
+Offen requires a relational datastore to be available for it to store event and account data.
+By default, it will use a SQLite database that is stored on the host system.
 This works well and is a good choice if you do not serve very high amounts of traffic.

-In case you want to scale Offen or need more performance you might want to use a MySQL or Postgres database instead.
-See the configuration section below for how to configure dialect and database location.
+In case you want to scale Offen or need more performance you can also use a MySQL or Postgres database instead.
+See the configuration article for how to configure dialect and database location in such a setup.

 In case you do not configure this, Offen falls back to a local

 sendmail installation if found, yet it is likely that these messages will never arrive at all due to system restrictions or third parties bouncing email sent using that channel.
 Do note that the